openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

         interfaceMember*
         ;

-The *identifier* in an interface declaration specifies the class name.
+The *identifier* in an interface declaration specifies the interface name.

-An interface declaration with *typeParameters* introduces a new generic interface (see :ref:`Generic Declarations`).
+An interface declaration with *typeParameters* introduces a new generic interface in :ref:`Generic Declarations`.

-An interface declaration’s scope is defined in (see :ref:`Scopes`).
+The scope of an interface declaration is defined in :ref:`Scopes`.

-An interface declaration’s shadowing is specified in :ref:`Shadowing Parameters`.
+The interface declaration shadowing is specified in :ref:`Shadowing Parameters`.

 .. index::
    identifier